cancelled until further notice

 If you have always wanted to try Tai Chi, this is an opportunity to join in gently with flowing Chinese exercises, learning at your own pace.

-For those already enjoying Tai Chi, this summer school offers you the time to refine your forms and relax further into the Dao Yin exercises, harmonising movement and breath.
+For those already enjoying Tai Chi, this winter school offers you the time to refine your forms and relax further into the Dao Yin exercises, harmonising movement and breath.

 next date to be confirmed